jimbateson/jamesbateson.co.uk/src/journal/a-year-in-running-2020.md

 This means that I managed to hit two of my main goals for the year (given that a lot of the event-based ones were not doable), those being; Run 1000 miles, and climb 20,000 meters.
 Definitely proud to have hit those two.

 I also hit my goal of running the half-marathon distance 3 times, which I have comfortably managed, doing it 7 times in the end.
+And one other unexpected goal to mention is going on a couple of running club runs! (this is something I didn't think I'd have the confidence to do).

 The goals I didn't hit are all event-related ones.
 So given everything, not hitting these is understandable.
 These include the total number of Parkrun events and various PBs (easier to push in race conditions).